-The main problem with this circuit is that new the changeover point, even small amounts of noise will cause the output to switch back and forth.
+- Input signal noise: The main problem with this circuit is that new the changeover point, even small amounts of noise will cause the output to switch back and forth.
 Thus near the changeover point there may be several transitions at the output and this may give rise to problems elsewhere in the overall circuit.
 The solution to this is to use a Schmitt Trigger as described on another page.

 When there is a need for a comparator circuit, it is always best to opt for a specific comparator chip as the basis of the circuit.

 Comparator chips are much better at handling switching between two values and may often have output stages that can more easily interface with logic than analogue operational amplifiers.